nehag2005/ToDoList/README.md

 - Flowbite React
 - Tailwind CSS

+## Steps to locally run the application

+1. Clone the repository
+2. Navigate to the project directory
+3. Install the dependencies using "npm install."
+4. Start the server using "npm run dev."

 ## Features
 - Add Todos: Users can add new todos.
 - Edit Todos: Users can update existing todos.